moebiussurfing/ofxSurfingImGui/README.md

 ## WORK IN PROGRESS!

-( _Some examples, testing or new incoming widgets, complementary docs and more projects are now moved to [ofxSurfingImGuiExtra](https://github.com/moebiussurfing/ofxSurfingImGuiExtra)._ )
+( _Some new examples, testing or new incoming widgets, and complementary docs are now moved to [ofxSurfingImGuiExtra](https://github.com/moebiussurfing/ofxSurfingImGuiExtra) as a Testing Sandbox._ )

 [Examples Screenshots](https://github.com/moebiussurfing/ofxSurfingImGui/blob/a2eb866717cb829cea049fa3c4c0fd68da6ec1df/Examples/README.md)